Ron Fournier

 Ron Fournier (born 1963) is an American business executive and former journalist.
 Until 2018, he was the publisher and editor of Crain's Detroit Business.
 Previously he worked at Atlantic Magazine and the National Journal and as Washington bureau chief at the Associated Press (AP) until leaving in June 2010.
-He is the president of the public relations and lobbying firm Truscott Rossman.
+He is a senior advisor at the public relations and lobbying firm Truscott Rossman.

 Background

 Fournier is a native of Detroit, Michigan.
 He attended the University of Detroit.
 His wife, Lori, is also a graduate of the University of Detroit.
 They have three children, Holly, Gabrielle, and Tyler, all reared in Arlington County, Virginia.